thetillhoff/workshop/docs/labs/lab_cleanup.md

 **AWS Management Console**:

-- **VPC**: Navigate to the VPC dashboard and verify that the VPC and associated resources (subnets, route tables, security groups) are deleted.
+- **VPC**: Navigate to the VPC Console and verify that the VPC and associated resources (subnets, route tables, security groups) are deleted.
-- **ALB**: Navigate to the EC2 Load Balancerdashboard and verify that the Load Balancer is no longer listed.
+- **ALB**: Navigate to the EC2 Console and verify that the Load Balancer is no longer listed.
-- **Cloudfront**: Navigate to the Cloudfront dashboard and verify that the distribution is deleted.
-- **S3**: Navigate to the S3 dashboard and verify that the bucket is deleted.
-- **ECS**: Navigate to the ECS dashboard and verify that the cluster is deleted.
+- **ECS**: Navigate to the ECS Console and verify that the cluster is deleted.
-- **SQS**: Navigate to the SQS dashboard and verify that the queue and the dead letter queue are deleted.
+- **RDS**: Navigate to the RDS Console and verify that the database is deleted.
-- **Lambda**: Navigate to the Lambda dashboard and verify that the function is deleted.
+- **Elasticache**: Navigate to the Elasticache Console and verify that the cluster is deleted.

-### 3. Check for Remaining Resources (Recommended)
+### 3. Check For Remaining Resources (Recommended)

 After completing the above steps, it's a good practice to double-check for any remaining resources: